Mun-Min/Java_OOP/Projects_01/Diff_Between_Min_and_Max/README.md

 ### Helpful Info:

 * You will need to write code to determine the minimum and the maximum argument values passed to the method

-* Do not use Math.min or Math.max methods for this assignment.
+* Do not use Math.min or Math.max methods for this assignment

 ### Solution